To review our complete methodology, please view the Guide to the Philanthropy Outlook Model at www.PhilanthropyOutlook.com.

 In the initial stages of methodological development, all possible combinations of variables were compared, resulting in more than 100,000 regressions for individual/household giving alone.
 Fewer regressions were needed for the three remaining components.
-For each component, the best model was selected by first considering its explanatory power through 2016.
-Those models with the best explanatory power were then re-estimated through 2004.
-One-year-ahead forecasts were constructed through 2016 for these models, and the best model was selected as the one with the lowest root-mean-squared error (RMSE¬).104 We relied on historical data from Giving USA: The Annual Report on Philanthropy and available IRS data.
+For each component, the best model was selected by first considering its explanatory power through 2018.
+The models with the best explanatory power were then re-estimated through 2007.
+One-year-ahead forecasts were constructed through 2018 for these models, and the best model was selected as the one with the lowest root-mean-squared error (RMSE¬).51 We relied on historical data from Giving USA: The Annual Report on Philanthropy and available IRS data.

-For the individual/household and corporate giving models, it is not practical to test all the variables at the same time.
+For the individual/household and corporate giving models, it is not practical to test all variables at the same time.
 Instead, we adopted a three-step approach.
 In the first step, only the current values of the candidate variables were included in the regression.
 The best model within this set was referred to as the “base model.”
 The selection procedure was implemented over all possible combinations of the lagged variables added to the base model.
 The best model following this step was the “revised model.”

 The models for estimating giving to the recipient subsectors were developed using a modified version of the aforementioned individual/household and corporate giving models.
 In general, giving to the recipient subsectors is difficult to predict, as each of the subsectors experiences unique conditions that affect giving.
-Moreover, because there are several subsectors that receive gifts from the four major donor types, the subsectors experience more variance in their giving on a year-to-year basis than do the sources of giving.
+Moreover, because there are several subsectors that receive gifts from the four major donor types, the subsectors experience more variance in giving on a year-to-year basis than do the sources of giving.
 To adjust for these factors, additional steps were added to the original three-step approach.

 When using the “base model” approach, we tested all combinations of a set of subsector-specific variables.
-These additional variables were derived from the different types of personal consumer expenditures, which allowed us to evaluate variables more specific to each particular subsector.
-The variables were then tested with the lag of all personal giving variables, and the resultant list was then tested with the lag of all subsector-specific variables.
-This “revised model” was then tested against all possible permutations of itself, which resulted in the “final model” for each subsector.3
+These variables were derived from the different types of personal consumer expenditures, which allowed us to evaluate variables specific to each subsector.
+Next, the variables were tested with the lag of all personal giving variables, and the resultant list was tested with the lag of all subsector-specific variables.
+This “revised model” was then tested against all possible permutations of itself, along with variables from prior years’ models, which resulted in the “final model” for each subsector.

-Tables 3 and 4 in the Guide to the Philanthropy Outlook Model describe the models for each source of giving and for giving to the recipient subsectors.
+Tables 2 and 3 in the Guide to the Philanthropy Outlook Model describe the models for each source of giving and for giving to the recipient subsectors.
 Note that for each source of giving, with the exception of giving by estates, the adjusted R2s (coefficients of determination) are high.
 Moreover, the signs of the coefficients are generally consistent with economic theory that giving responds positively to increases in the ability to give and general economic conditions.
-See Table 5 in the Guide to the Philanthropy Outlook Model to reference the ratio of RMSE to the standard deviation for each giving prediction.
+See Table 4 in the Guide to the Philanthropy Outlook Model to reference the ratio of RMSE to the standard deviation for each giving prediction.